meganindya/meganindya/README.md

 ### 🌱 My interests are ...

 I've always been interested in building new things, hence my interest in ***3D***.
 I started exploring software development, back in 2016, after finishing high school.
-I started with Android, and made a couple simple applications.
+I started with *Android*, and made a couple simple applications.
 I, however, quickly moved to ***Web Development***, as I found the entry tax to be lower and it was cross-platform.
 I was hovering a lot, trying to find what my interests actually were.
 Of late, I figured I'm interested in ***Interactive Multimedia***, and recently started reading a book titled *"About Face: The Essentials of Interaction Design"*.

 ### 🔭 I’m currently ...